telerik/blazor-docs/components/dropdownlist/accessibility/wai-aria-support.md

 | .k-list-ul | `aria-live=polite/off` | Assures the live updates on the selected value of the popup. |

-The ListBox placed in the Popup element of the component should implement the specification for a **PopuList** component.
+The ListBox placed in the Popup element of the component should implement the specification for a **PopupList** component.

 | Selector | Attribute | Usage |
 | -------- | --------- | ----- |